ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Note that some VDAFs allow measurements to be aggregated multiple times, each time with a different aggregation parameter; however, DAP only allows each measurement to be aggregated once.
-Similarly, some VDAFs produce aggregate values which depend on the order in which the measurementss are aggregated;
+Similarly, some VDAFs produce aggregate values which depend on the order in which the measurements are aggregated;
 however, DAP only supports VDAFs whose aggregation results are independent of the order in which measurements are aggregated (see {{Section 4.4.1 of !VDAF}}).